ieee-vgtc/ieeevis.org/year/2017/info/call-participation/paper-submission-guidelines.md

 are employed, we ask that a version of these be made available where possible.

+Supplemental material may also include optional cover letters.
+Cover letters are primarily used for communicating special circumstances about a paper or information about resubmissions of rejected papers (below).
+Most submissions will *not* include a cover letter.

 While most reviewers will take supplemental material into account when conducting their reviews, the authors should ensure that their submission will stand on its own even without this extra material.